RTXteam/RTX-KG2/README.md

 - 256 GiB of system memory
 - 1,023 GiB of disk space in the root file system
 - high-speed networking (20 Gb/s networking) and storage
-- ideally, AWS zone `us-west-2` since that is where the RTX KG2 S3 buckets are located
+- ideally, AWS region `us-west-2` since that is where the RTX KG2 S3 buckets are located

 ## The KG2 build system assumes there is no MySQL database already present